Cache-Control: max-age=31536000

 1. Ask yourself is this truth or opinion?

-The next time you consider saying something to someone that you believe to be true, pause and ask yourself, is this true or is this opinion.
-For example, if you wish to comment on someone’s appearance in a negative way, and tell yourself that you’re only telling the truth, consider if it is truth or your personal opinion.
+Next time you say something to someone you believe to be true, pause and ask yourself, is this true or is this opinion.

 “Most people will not remember what you said or what you did.
 But they will remember how you made them feel.”
 Maya Angelou